wallace-js/wallace/README.md

 Which may seem unwise, but don't worry:

 1. You only do this in specific situations.
-2. You can protect yourself from unwanted data changes.
+2. You can protect data from unwanted data changes using the `protect` helper function.

 One such situation is our example, where we want the `CounterList` to update whenever the `Counter` buttons are clicked.
 We can do this by overriding the `render` method to add a callback to each prop: